 Longines was the first to tap into the chronograph market when they released the Longines 20H in 1878, which helped propel the company from the current business plateau that they found themselves.
-Longines expanded on their newfound market as well as shifted their focus on manufacturing highly accurate timepieces.
+Longines expanded on their newfound market and shifted their focus on manufacturing highly accurate timepieces.

-This focus on crafting high precision watches helped land them a contract with sporting events in 1886.
-Their reputation has earned them a spot as one of the first official watch brands to be used in major New York sporting events.
+This focus on crafting high-precision watches helped land them a contract with sporting events in 1886.
+Their reputation has earned them a spot as one of the first official watch brands in major New York sporting events.

 In 1931, Longines unveiled its first model in their aviation watches, Longines Weems.
-By 1983, Longines merged with other Swiss watchmakers to form the Swatch Group, which was officially christened in 1988.
+By 1983, Longines merged with other Swiss watchmakers to form the Swatch Group, officially christened in 1988.

-Longines maintained their ability to be an independent watchmaker company with their R&D departments.
+Longines maintained its ability to be an independent watchmaker company with its R&D departments.
 To this day, Longines is known for producing high-quality luxury timepieces that excel in both performance and presentation.

 History of Tag Heuer

-Founded in 1860 by Edouard Heuer, Heuer Watch Company quickly rose to prominence with their timepieces that delivered fine craftsmanship as well as accuracy in timekeeping.
-Heuer was quite well-known within sports circles during this time.
-Their watches were often used during the Olympics in the 1920s.
+Founded in 1860 by Edouard Heuer, Heuer Watch Company quickly rose to prominence with their timepieces that delivered fine craftsmanship and accuracy in timekeeping.
+Heuer was quite well-known within sports circles during this time, and their watches were often used during the Olympics in the 1920s.

-By 1985, Heuer was officially purchased by the TAG Group Holdings.
-From then on, the two companies combined their monikers, and so Tag Heuer was formally born.
-In 1999, Tag Heuer was also purchased by LVMH and had since become its subsidiary.
+By 1985, the TAG Group Holdings purchased Heuer, and the two companies combined their monikers, so Tag Heuer was formally born.
+In 1999, LVMH bought Tag Heuer and is now a subsidiary of the watch group.

 One of Tag Heuer’s milestones came in 1916 when they released the original Mikrograph.
 This mechanical movement timepiece was designed to measure 1/100th of a second.
-The watch was able to deliver a movement rate of 360,000 VPH, which is 10x faster than the standard chronograph movement of 36,000 VPH.
+The watch delivered a movement rate of 360,000 VPH, which is 10x faster than the standard chronograph movement of 36,000 VPH.
 Because of this impressive feat with accuracy, the Heuer Mikrograph was used as the official timekeeper of the 1920 Olympics.